 gcloud container clusters create example-cluster \ --zone us-central1-a \ --node-locations us-central1-a,us-central1-b,us-central1-c

 Visit the Google Kubernetes Engine menu in Cloud Console.

-From the Additional zone locations section, select additional zones in which you'd like the cluster to run.
+- Select the Specify node locations checkbox, and then choose additional zones in which you'd like the cluster to run.

 After you create a cluster, you need to